gincoat/gincoat.github.io/docs/routing.md

 title: Routing
 ---

-all routes are defined in the `httpd/routes.go` file, a typical route consist of three main parts, the 1- the HTTP method, could be `get`, `post`, `put`...etc 2- the path
+All routes are defined in the `httpd/routes.go` file, a typical route consist of three main parts:

+1. the HTTP method, could be `get`, `post`, `put`...etc
+2. the path
-3- the handler function
+3. the handler function
-here is an example of a route to handle `get` request to the path `/todos` with a handler function named `showTodos`
+Here is an example of a route to handle `get` request to the path `/todos` with a handler function named `showTodos`
 ```go
 router.Get("/todos", handlers.ShowTodos)
 ```